pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-11-family-business-governance/chapter-32-childrens-business-education.md

 - Provide real experiences, not just theory
 - Adapt to each child's interests and learning style
 - Celebrate progress and achievements
-- Be patient—this is a long-term investment
+- Be patientâ€”this is a long-term investment

 The education you provide today will compound across generations, ensuring that wealth serves your family rather than corrupting it, and that each generation builds upon the previous one's success.

-In the next chapter, we'll explore succession planning—the process of transitioning leadership and ownership to the next generation, ensuring continuity and sustainability for your dynasty.
+In the next chapter, we'll explore succession planningâ€”the process of transitioning leadership and ownership to the next generation, ensuring continuity and sustainability for your Legacy.

 ---